raflyhangga/Portofolio/README.md

 # 🧑🏻 Portfolio Website
-This is a personal portfolio website built using vanilla HTML, CSS, and a little JavaScript.
+This is a personal portfolio website built using vanilla HTML, CSS.
 It showcases personal information, past projects, and experience.

 ## 📋 Table of Contents
 - Live Demo